- 3-Minute Article

-While a bull market is generally good for investors, it’s helpful to understand a few things about these market conditions:
+It's helpful to understand a few things about these market conditions:

 1. Both bull and bear market types are normal parts of the cyclical nature of the economy.
-Although past performance doesn’t necessarily equate to future results, over the long term, the stock market has historically posted a positive return.
-2
+Although past performance doesn’t necessarily equate to future results, over the long term, the stock market has historically posted a positive return.2

 2. Market performance is only one indicator of economic health.
 Other vital signs include things like GDP (gross domestic product), employment rate, and interest rates.
 Taken together, economic indicators paint a picture of the status of the economy and can provide insight for both businesses and individuals to make financial decisions.

 Interest rates, for instance, have been relatively low for several years, which means some types of investments are earning interest more slowly than during periods with higher rates.
-Therefore, investors may funnel more money into the stock market for the prospect of better returns.
+Therefore, some investors may funnel more money into the stock market for the prospect of better returns.

-Diversification means having a variety of investment types in your portfolio to reduce overall risk because different investment types come with different risks that, when mixed, can help balance each other out.
-Not putting all your eggs in one investment basket may result in you underperforming a bull market, because inherent to a diversified plan is that some of your assets are not exposed to the market so they wouldn’t capture gains.
-However, those same assets also wouldn’t suffer losses when the market takes a downward turn.
+Diversification means having a variety of investment types in your portfolio to help reduce overall risk because different investment types come with different risks that, when mixed, can help balance each other out.
+Not putting all your eggs in one investment basket may result in you underperforming a bull market, because inherent to a diversified plan is that some of your assets are not exposed to the market so they wouldn’t capture those gains.
+However, those same assets also wouldn’t suffer losses when the market takes a downward turn.1

 People facing retirement may seek to diversify with products that offer things like guaranteed income streams or built-in protections from market loss.
 This can come from products such as a variable annuity with an optional guaranteed income rider or an index-linked annuity that can buffer against loss.